BloomTech-Labs/mission-control-be/README.md

 ## Back-End Testing

-To run tests, cd into the apollo directory and run 'npm test' on your terminal.
+To run tests, cd into the apollo directory and run 'npm i' on your terminal to download the depedencies.
+Run 'npm test' to run tests.

+You need to reset your prisma first in order to run the tests.
+The commands are as follows:
+-prisma delete
+-prisma generate
+-prisma deploy

 To set up a testing environment,
 -Import the file-system(fs) reader